tock/book/src/course/thread-net/screen-app.md

 > **EXERCISE** Extend `update_screen` to display our desired 3 lines of text and
 > the value of the respective global variable.
+>

-> **HINT** `sprintf(...)` is useful for formating our char array.
+> **HINT** `sprintf(...)` is useful for formatting our char array.

 As always, build and flash the screen application.
-At this point, you should see 3 strings on your u8g2 screen.
-If you are struggling to display the 3 strings, feel free to utilize the checkpoint!
+At this point, you should see three strings on your u8g2 screen.
+If you are struggling to display the three strings, this is a good time to ask for help or to utilize the checkpoint!

 > **CHECKPOINT** `08_screen_u8g2`

 ## Updating the Desired Local Temperature

-We are now able to display text to our screen and also receive user input through the button presses.
+We are now able to display text to our screen and to receive user input through the button presses.
 With these pieces, we can begin building our controller user interface!
 This interface will allow the user to input their desired temperature setpoint.
 The nRF52840dk has 4 user input buttons.
 These